bneidlinger/RobotWars/RobotWars_app_code.md

                 // Set the ID of the currently executing robot for validation in safe methods this.currentRobotId = robot.id;
                 const tickFunction = this.robotTickFunctions[robot.id];
-                const context = this.robotContexts[robot.id]; // The sandbox object
+                const context = this.robotContexts[robot.id]; // The sandbox object for THIS robot
-                const playerData = gameInstance.players.get(robot.id); // Get player data again for socket access in error handling const playerSocket = playerData ? playerData.socket : null; // Get socket for error handling
+                // Need player data to check for socket when handling errors const playerData = gameInstance.players.get(robot.id); // Get player data again for socket access in error handling const playerSocket = playerData ? playerData.socket : null; // Get socket for error handling